TUN sits down with Jia Wei Cao, a career coach at Stony Brook University’s Career Center, to provide some tips on how to get a job interview.

 For positions with deadlines that are posted, it’s always better to apply sooner rather than later.
 We’ve had recruiters that we work with tell us that they sometimes will periodically go in and see what applications are coming in, especially if they have a rolling deadline.
 Sometimes, if they find someone they like, they’ll just bring them in right away.
 Even though the deadline says November 30, they’ve already decided who they’re going to take.

 To be offered an interview, your application has to stand out to potential employers.
-So, do you have any advice to help students and recent graduates create compelling resumes, cover letters and overall applications?
+Do you have any advice to help students and recent graduates create compelling resumes, cover letters and overall applications?

 Students have all probably heard this time and time again at this point, but in order to put forth a quality application, you really need to put in 100 percent, even 120 percent, in terms of researching the organization or the company that you’re applying to.